stefanofusai/scrapy-influxdb-exporter/README.md

 Export Scrapy spider stats to InfluxDB.

 This package uses [uv](https://docs.astral.sh/uv/) for project management.
-To get started, ensure that **uv** is installed on your machine and updated to the latest version.
+To get started, make sure that **uv** is installed on your machine and updated to the latest version.
 Detailed installation instructions for **uv** can be found [here](https://docs.astral.sh/uv/getting-started/installation/).

 ## Installation